datopian/flowershow/site/content/docs/layouts.md

 # Layouts

 Layouts are simply React components, that wrap around your page's content.
-By default, all your notes will use the **Docs** layout (`layouts/docs.js`), but if you don't like it or would like to use a different layout but just for some of your notes, you can create your own custom layout.
+By default, all your notes will use the **Docs** layout (`layouts/docs.js`), but if you don't like it or you would like to use a different layout for some of your notes, you can create your own custom layout.

 ## Changing page layout
 All layouts are located in `/layouts` folder.
-In order to use layout other than the default one, we need to specify the name of the layout we want to use in the frontmatter.
+In order to use a layout other than the default one, we need to specify the name of the layout we want to use in the frontmatter.
 The name of the layout is the same as its file name.

 For example, a page with the following frontmatter...
 ```md